the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 +     </div>
 ~~~~~~~~

 You can either fix the component now, when you think there is something wrong about it, or can accept the new snapshot.
-Because you introduced the Loading component in this chapter, you can accept the failing snapshot test with `u` on the command line.
+Because you introduced the Loading component in this chapter, you can accept the failing snapshot test with `u` on the command line in the interactive test.

 Higher order components are an advanced technique in React.
-They have multiple purposes like improved reusability of components, greater abstraction, composability of components and manipulations of props, state and view.
+They have multiple purposes like improved reusability of components, greater abstraction, composeability of components and manipulations of props, state and view.
 Don't worry if you don't understand them immediately.
 It takes time to get used to them.

 ### Exercises: